Capitol Rioter Whose Son Warned FBI Is Now a Convicted Criminal

 Forty-nine-year-old Guy Reffitt was found guilty of all five counts against him, including bringing a gun to the Capitol grounds, as part of a MAGA mob that stormed the seat of the government to stop the electoral certification of President Joe Biden.
 After the siege, Reffitt came home and threatened his two children to keep quiet about his involvement in the riots.

-The verdict, which a 12-person jury reached in about three hours, marks the first prosecutorial success in actually taking a riot case to trial, setting a precedent for the hundreds of other accused insurrectionists who have not taken plea deals in the deadly saga.
+The verdict, which a 12-person jury reached in about three hours, marks the first prosecutorial success in actually taking a riot case to trial, sending a signal to the hundreds of other accused insurrectionists who have not taken plea deals in the deadly saga.
 Reffitt is scheduled to be sentenced on June 8 and faces a maximum sentence of decades behind bars.

 Throughout the trial, prosecutors alleged that Reffitt drove from his home in Wylie, Texas, because he wanted to “overthrow Congress” and drag lawmakers out of the building.
 Assistant U.S. Attorney Risa Berkower argued to jurors during closing arguments that an armed Reffitt proudly “lit the fire” that allowed other MAGA mobsters to overwhelm Capitol police officers and eventually breach the building.